Social calls of the Soprano pipistrelle (Pipistrellus pygmaeus)

 Recordings from 2020 to 2026

-These type C social calls in the first row of snippits were recorded while soprano pipistrelles were leaving their maternity roost in Zuid-Holland.
+These type C social calls in the first row of snippits were recorded while soprano pipistrelles were leaving their maternity roost.
 The type D social calls, their typical 3-component variants, in the second row of snippits were recorded on forest paths nearby the roost.

 Date of recording: 2020-05 Recorded by: Zoogdierenwerkgroep Zuid-Holland Audio file: Download here